 PBS is great for science and has an evolution site.

 This was a guest post from Jonathan Tweet.
-Jonathan is the author or Grandmother Fish, a beautifully illustrated book aimed at teaching evolution to children.
+Jonathan is the author of Grandmother Fish, a beautifully illustrated book aimed at teaching evolution to children.
 You can grab the book here, and follow Mr. Tweet, here.
-If you want to be a guest blogger on godlessmom.com, click here.
+If you want to be a guest blogger on godlessmom.com, contact me.